top of page

 Questions About the Project Area

-• The beach is owned by the County of Los Angeles and managed by the Department of Beaches and Harbors.
+• The beach is owned by the County of Los Angeles and managed by the County of Los Angeles Department of Beaches and Harbors.

 • According to records from the Los Angeles County Lifeguards, there are up to 1 million visitors a year using Topanga Beach.

-• The area south of the Pacific Coast Highway (PCH) belongs to the County of Los Angeles.
+• The area south of the Pacific Coast Highway (PCH) belongs to the County of Los Angeles and is managed by the Department of Beaches and Harbors.
 Current management activities on Topanga Beach are limited to beach areas.
 The area north of the PCH is within Topanga State Park and is managed by California State Parks.
-Caltrans manages PCH and the bridge that crosses through Topanga Lagoon.
+Caltrans manages PCH and the bridge that crosses over Topanga Lagoon.

 Topanga Lagoon Restoration Project Boundary 2024